HC200ok/vue3-easy-data-table-documentation/docs/features/multiple-fields-sorting.md

 ## Multiple fields sorting in server-side mode

-Set `sortBy` array and `sortType` array of `serverOptions` to determine the initial sorting fields and sorting type.
+Set `sortBy` array and `sortType` array in `serverOptions` to determine the initial sorting fields and sorting type.

-Set `multi-sort` property `true` to make all fileds sortable.
+Set prop `multi-sort: true` and header property `sortable: true` to make specific fields sortable.

 ### Example: